Shivacharanmandhapuram/AnuragAcademicFlow-new/replit.md

 **Students:** Create and share notes/code, generate academic citations, receive AI-powered writing assistance, and share subject PDFs with other students.

-**Faculty:** Detect AI-generated content in submissions, verify citation accuracy, and review student work.
+**Faculty:** Detect AI-generated content and verify citation accuracy.

 The application follows a clean, professional design philosophy inspired by Notion and Linear, emphasizing minimal interfaces with purposeful animations and clear visual hierarchy.